patjsic/akinator-gpt/README.md

 ### Future Plans

 - Add environment variable support for API keys
+- Allow for further model answer processing in `get_answer()` to mitigate looping with invalid model responses
 - Planning to add support for additional models: `Llama3`, `Mistral`
 - Automatic analysis for generated runs